mmlacak/crochess/docs/source/libcc/ccdefines.rst

 Defines
 =======

-Constants and macros used throughout project.
+Documents ``cc_defines.h`` file, which contains constants and macros used throughout project.

 .. _lbl-libcc-ccdefines-shorthandtypes: